Sourwood or Tupelo Honey?

 Give Them the Best!

-This Valentine’s day, treat your loved one to either or both of these amazing premium raw honey bundles.
+Treat your loved one to either or both of these amazing premium raw honey bundles.
 It’s always a sweet deal when they know you care to send the very best.